 Newspapers, journals, and fashion magazines regularly referred to the three women.
 Portrait artists, such as the German painter Franz Xaver Winterhalter, known for his portraits of royalty in the mid-nineteenth century, also captured their beauty on canvas.
 However, what all Victorian women wanted to know was the beauty secrets of these three royal women.

-Empress Eugénie was born on 5 May 1826 in Granada, Spain, and considered stunning.
+The first of the three nineteenth century royal beauties is Empress Eugénie.
+She was born on 5 May 1826 in Granada, Spain, and considered stunning.
 For instance, one biography described her as a “Queen of Beauty” and another biographer noted there was not a single flaw in her appearance.
 Otto von Bismarck, a conservative Prussian statesman who became the first Chancellor of the German Empire between 1871 and 1890, was struck by her beauty too.
 He met Napoleon III’s wife and consort for the first time in the grand vestibule of Compiègne Palace and was so enamored, he confessed to another statesman that he was dazzled beyond imagination as he had never seen such “feminine loveliness.”
 The Empress’s exquisiteness was also captured in a description given of her at the age of 27.

 “The Empress Eugénie … was the loveliest woman of her time.
 She was of middle height, slightly and gracefully built, in complexion a blonde ardente.
 The dark blue eyes were shaded by long lashes, the golden hair lay in soft curls on the low white forehead.
 Well-marked eyebrows and drooping lids gave character to a faultless face.
 The nose was slightly arched, the cheeks and chin were firmly yet delicately moulded, the curved lips expressed refinement, gentleness, and sympathy. … Her shoulders, arms, and neck were the delight of artists, feet and hands were small and queenly.””

-One thing the Empress Eugénie’s relied upon to enhance her beauty was fashion, but she wasn’t necessarily interested in fashion.
-Rather she was interested in obtaining work for those in the field of luxury goods, and, thus, she dressed like an Empress.
-Royal women often took a back seat when it came to fashion as that was something royal mistresses pursued, but in the case of the Empress Eugénie, she outshone all of Napoleon III’s mistresses.
-Moreover, Victorian woman loved her sense of style so much they copied her such as when she took a liking for artificial flowers in 1857 and a society was quickly established in Paris to create them.
+One thing the Empress Eugénie’s relied upon to enhance her beauty was fashion, but surprisingly she wasn’t necessarily interested in fashion.
+Rather she was interested in obtaining work for those in the field of luxury goods, and, thus, she dressed like an empress.
+At this time, unlike when Marie Antoinette was queen, royal women often took a back seat when it came to fashion as that was something royal mistresses pursued, but in the case of the Empress Eugénie, she outshone all of Napoleon III’s mistresses.
+Moreover, Victorian woman loved her sense of style so much they copied her when she took a liking for artificial flowers in 1857 and a society was quickly established in Paris to create them.

 The Empress was never one to embrace a lengthy toilette.
 However, she did keep up-to-date fashion wise because “at the beginning of each new season the Empress interviewed her chief dressmakers and milliners.
 Twice a year she went carefully through her wardrobe and presented to her ladies-in-waiting all the garments she could spare.”
 One historian reported that Eugénie’s fashion sense resulted in “great ladies … [being] swept away like all others on the stream of fashion. … In Paris every smart woman tried to walk and hold her head like the Empress.”
 She also inspired the fashionable greatcoat with bell sleeves, known as the Eugénie paletot, and she was one of the first to adopted corkscrew curls and powder her hair with gold.
 Moreover, “among minor useful fashions which the Empress introduced were the fringe-net, the en-tout-cas, and the coloured under-petticoat.”